iamkubi/pydactyl/README.md

 ## State of the project

 Support for the Pterodactyl 1.x API is complete.
+The 2.0 Pydactyl release was created to standardize how includes and params are passed.
+As a result some endpoints (namely nests) **will break** when upgrading from Pydactyl 1.x to 2.0.

-The 1.x Pydactyl release is mostly stable and will not see significant changes until the Pterodactyl 2.0 release.
-Pull Requests will still be accepted and new endpoints will continue to be added.
+Pull Requests are being accepted and new endpoints will continue to be added.

 If you encounter problems, find APIs that haven't been implemented, or have a feature request please file a [Github issue][issues].